akenza-io/grafana-connector/README.md

-# Akenza Core Grafana Connector
+# Akenza Core Grafana Connector [deprecated]

+**[Deprecation Notice]**: This plugin is built for Akenza Core and is deprecated.
+For the new version of akenza use the [akenza connector](https://github.com/akenza-io/grafana-connector-v3).

 This plugin enables the use of Akenza Core Device Data to be visualized in Grafana.